 When varicose veins go untreated, they can cause significant discomfort and even disrupt daily life.
 In addition to making the legs feel warm, heavy, and achy, varicose veins can break through the skin and cause skin ulceration, which might itch and cause pain.

 One study of more than 425,000 adults in Taiwan found that people with varicose veins have a significantly higher risk of developing deep vein thrombosis (DVT).
 People with DVT should take precautions when traveling by air, making sure to move around often and explore other preventative measures with their healthcare provider.

 If you have varicose veins, stay aware of your health history, and act accordingly.
 If you are overweight or do not exercise, incorporate physical activity into your lifestyle.
 Even elevating your legs, taking the stairs at work, or increasing your activity level can help.
-If you have circulatory problems, try supplements known to help.
+If you have circulatory concerns, try supplements known to help.
 Find out your family history and follow a healthy diet full of antioxidant-rich vegetables, fruits, nuts, and seeds.

 Points to Remember

 Varicose veins are a very common condition in which twisted, enlarged veins in the legs become visible through the skin and bulge outward.
 People with varicose veins may experience discomfort, swelling, tingling, and itching.
 Family history, age, weight, and lifestyle all influence your likelihood of developing varicose veins.
 They are addressed with natural remedies and sometimes minimally-invasive medical procedures.